tbrunetti/QuaCK/README.md

 * more thorough clean up of temporary files in project share
 * code has been updated to be more mindful to be a little less error-prone in terms of reading in arugments such as joining paths rather than concatenating paths
 * bug fixes in code syntax
-* TO DO: fix internal report boxplots
+* fix internal report boxplots
-* TO DO: pipeline now handles strand flips and triallelic call issues for concordance
+* pipeline now handles strand flips and triallelic call issues for concordance
-* TO DO: SampleTable.txt is now automatically updated with call rate after removing noCall SNPs and noCall SNPs are reported
+* SampleTable.txt is now automatically updated with call rate after removing noCall SNPs and noCall SNPs are reported
+* bug fix to handle NaN in callrate statistics for mean, median, standard deviation, max, min by replacing stat module with numpy
 * TO DO: internal report also gives specifics on chip failures due to poor call rate threholds
 * TO DO: duplicate concordance is now printed as a text file for every pairwise duplicate checked in addition to the average on the summary PDF
 * TO DO: better organization of a deliverable product
-* TO DO: argument added to now exclude a list of snps before proceeding with full analysis (updates new callrate in SampleTable.txt)
+* argument added to now exclude a list of snps before proceeding with full analysis (updates new callrate in SampleTable.txt)
 * TO DO: better error try and except messaging
 * TO DO: singularity recipe files need to be updated to change permission of some files